CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

 # CMake Build

 CMake has separate configuration and build steps.
-Configuration is done using CMake itself, and the actual build is done using either `make` (for Makefiles generator) or build-system agnostic `cmake --build . `.
+Configuration is done using CMake itself, and the actual build is done using either `make` (for Makefiles generator) or the build-system agnostic `cmake --build . `.

 There are two ways to build Cataclysm: DDA with CMake: inside the source tree or outside of it.
 Out-of-source builds have the advantage that you can have multiple builds with different options from one source directory.